Jasonx63/crowdstrike-se-labs/docs/lab-01/README.md

 # Lab 01 — Suspicious PowerShell and Endpoint Execution

+## Executive Summary

+This lab demonstrates how endpoint telemetry can be used to distinguish normal PowerShell execution from activity that warrants further investigation.

+Using a Windows 11 virtual machine, Sysmon, and System Informer, I captured process ancestry and command-line context for both benign and suspicious-looking PowerShell activity.
+I then reconstructed the execution chain, mapped the observed behavior to MITRE ATT&CK T1059.001 — PowerShell, and evaluated how documented CrowdStrike Falcon capabilities relate to detection and investigation of similar endpoint activity.

+CrowdStrike Falcon was not installed in this home lab.
+All Falcon references are based on documented CrowdStrike capabilities and are kept separate from the Windows telemetry observed during the simulation.

 ## Objective

 The purpose of this lab is to learn how Windows process activity can be investigated using endpoint telemetry.